ncsa/Nightingale_real/docs/source/user_guide/file_mgmt.rst

       cp -R /datasets/covid_1 ~/my_covid_data

 #.
-To check if you copied the data successfully, enter the commands
+To check if you copied the data successfully, enter the commands:

    .. code-block::